B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Through the media, nearly 10 000 people were at the rally.

-In our own exchanges, grocery shopping costs about $200 per week.
+In our own experience, grocery shopping costs about $200 per week.

 Estimation is an important skill associated with multi-digit number operations.
 This skill helps students develop their number sense and use it to understand each step of standard algorithms.

 The goal of estimation is not to arrive at an exact answer, but a logical approximation.
 Questions such as "Is the answer less than 25?" and "Is the answer more than 10?" help students recognize possibilities and assess the reasonableness of their answers.
-The table below outlines some of the strategies teachers can use to help students develop the skill of estimating.
-These strategies should not be taught as terms and procedures to be memorized or used constantly.
-Teachers can use them to help students better understand what they are doing and why they are doing it, and they can be introduced to students only when the opportunity arises.
+The examples below outline some of the strategies teachers can use to support students in developing estimating skills.
+These strategies should not be taught as procedures to be memorized or used constantly.
+Instead, teachers can use them to help students better understand what they are doing and why they are doing it, when the opportunity arises.
 Therefore, students should not be expected to use all of these strategies, at least not until the later grades.

 In Grade 6, students can use the following estimation strategies:

-Clustering is useful when numbers are easier to calculate.
-Clustering allows for repeated addition.
+Clustering is useful to make numbers easier to work with.

-Compatiball numbers: the compatible number strategy is to use numbers that are easy to handle.
+Compatible numbers: using numbers that are easy to work with.
 In addition and subtraction, students look for numbers whose sum or difference is near 10.

 Estimation from the left: In this type of estimation, the operation is performed using the highest place value number, with an adjustment of the remaining values.